Facebook Ads Library Inspection – Decalz

-- Is it that it can be used on any surfaces?
+- Is it that it can be used on any surface?

 - Or that you won’t need any help in applying it on the wall?

-In the ad copy, there is twice a reference to “free shipping”.
-However, once it is stated that it is for a “limited time only” and the second time, it’s not, with the focus rather on “all orders”.
+In the Facebook ad copy, there is twice a reference to “free shipping.”
+However, once it is stated that it is for a “limited time only,” and the second time, it’s not, with the focus rather on “all orders.”

-All these bullet points (sometimes not aligned in the messaging and offering) could create confusion in our audience’s mind.
-This could lead to lower click-through-rate (CTR) and conversion rate.
+All these bullet points (sometimes not aligned with the messaging and offering) could create confusion in our audience’s mind.
+This could lead to a lower click-through rate (CTR) and conversion rate.